 A Boeing 737 hosts you on your flight from Budapest to Istanbul.
-The onward journey takes place aboard an Boeing 777-300ER, that features lie-flat-seats in a 2-3-2 configuration in its premium cabin.
+The onward journey takes place aboard a Boeing 777-300ER, that features lie-flat-seats in a 2-3-2 configuration in its premium cabin.

 Search & Book

 Fare rules for these tickets are not very restrictive.
 There is no sales or travel period.
-The minimum stay is only two days (or a single night from Saturday to Sunday) while maximum stay is 12 months.
-Only singular flight dates are available in 2019, but a great variety can be found from January through June 2020.
+The minimum stay is only two days (or a single night from Saturday to Sunday) while the maximum stay is 12 months.
+You can find multiple flights at the lowest fare in each week of 2020, primarily for weekday departures.

 Turkish Airlines issues these tickets in booking class J. Most Star Alliance frequent flyer programs credit 100% of your travel distance without tier bonuses: